Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

 Before her political career she worked in marketing.

-But Mr Spencer is no stranger to the role, having served in the whips' office since 2016.
-He has also been given the role of parliamentary secretary to the Treasury.
+Mr Spencer had served in the whips' office since 2016 and was also parliamentary secretary to the Treasury.

 From farming family, Mr Spencer did not attend Oxbridge, unlike many of his colleagues.
 He attended Shuttleworth Agricultural College before joining the family farming business.